- Course: Psychology

 I moved to London and got into a grad scheme at a marketing agency and worked my way up from there!

-A degree from the School of Psychology has benefitted me in the workplace as it has helped me in my strategic awareness of consumer behavior and ensured that everything from client objectives, design, headlines are questioned to assess the importance of achieving the desired response.
+A degree from the School of Psychology has benefitted me in the workplace as it has helped me in my strategic awareness of consumer behaviour and ensured that everything from client objectives, design, headlines are questioned to assess the importance of achieving the desired response.

 We have also started to test advertising concepts with a psychology research group to give us a greater understanding of what consumers understand and take out from advertising, which adds a whole new level of the degree.